 Currently, social distancing is one of the only methods to help combat the spread of the new coronavirus causing COVID-19.
-There is no vaccine, and likely won’t be one for more than a year.
 Every one of us, regardless of age, needs to do our part to keep our communities healthy.
 Social distancing helps protect our healthcare and emergency services professionals from infection, and prevents an influx in cases that would strain our healthcare system and limit our ability to care for those who need care most.

 But I get bored easily.
 What can I do?

 It’s important to take care of your mental health as well as your physical health.
 Humans are social beings and we know that distance can be hard for some.
 Luckily, technology makes staying connected easier than ever, and there are many organizations offering new ways to engage online.
 Here’s a few things you can try:

 - Get some exercise.
 Your gym may have closed its doors, but don’t let that stop you from getting your workout in.
 Walking, running and biking outdoors are all okay, as long are you keep your distance from others.
 You can also find many free workouts to follow along with on YouTube.
 Consider scheduling stretch breaks into your day as well.

 - Check out an eBook, eAudiobook, videos and more through the Columbus Metropolitan Library’s digital library.
 Or just dust off unread books you have around the house.